annae13na/CS230-11589/README.md

 # CS250-12670
 M01 Software Development Lifecycle 2025
-# 🎮 CS 250 Module Eight Journal – Reflection
+# 🎮 CS 250 Module Eight Journal – Portfolio Reflection

-## 1. Briefly summarize The Gaming Room client and their software requirements
+## The Gaming Room: Client and Software Requirements

-The client, **The Gaming Room**, wanted to expand their Android game *Draw It or Lose It* into a web-based application that could support multiple platforms.
-Their main requirements included:
+**Client:** The Gaming Room
+**Existing Product:** *Draw It or Lose It* (Android)
+**Goal:** Expand to a web-based, cross-platform application.

+**Core needs:**
-- Supporting multiple teams and players
+- Multiple simultaneous games with multiple teams and players
-- Ensuring game and team names are unique
+- Enforcing **unique game and team names**
-- Limiting the system to a single game service instance in memory
+- Only one instance of the game service in memory (**Singleton pattern**)
-- Making the system scalable and secure across platforms
+- A **distributed system** that allows communication across platforms
+- **Secure** handling of user authentication and data

 ---

-## 2. What did you do particularly well in developing this documentation?
-I did particularly well in explaining the **system architecture** and making clear recommendations for the **operating platform, storage management, and security**.
-I also clearly connected the client’s needs to technical solutions, such as using the **Singleton design pattern** for memory efficiency.
+## ✅ What I Did Well

+I connected the client’s requirements to concrete technical solutions.
+Highlights include:

+- Using **object-oriented design** and patterns like **Singleton** and **Iterator** to help ensure unique naming and efficient memory use.
+- Recommending a **Linux-based server environment** for scalability, cost savings, and stability.
+- Explaining **memory vs. storage** management with real application needs in mind (fast image rendering and large image library storage).

 ---

-## 3. What about the process of working through a design document did you find helpful when developing the code?
-The process helped me think through **design decisions before coding**.
-By outlining requirements, constraints, and architecture early, I could identify potential challenges (like distributed communication or securing user data) before writing any actual code.
-This made the coding process more **organized and efficient**.
+## 🧩 Helpful Parts of the Design Process

+The software design document process helped me think ahead before writing code.
+Instead of coding first, I planned around:

+- **Memory management:** fast rendering of 200+ high‑resolution images so gameplay stayed smooth.
+- **Storage needs:** organizing large image files and user data.
+- **Distributed systems:** ensuring players on different devices could connect seamlessly.

+That preparation made implementing **authentication** and **REST APIs** easier later because scalability and security were already considered.

 ---

-## 4. If you could choose one part of your work on these documents to revise, what would you pick?
-How would you improve it?
+## 🔁 What I Would Revise

-If I could revise one part, I would improve the **Distributed Systems** section.
-I originally gave a high-level explanation, but I would expand it with more detail about:
+If I could revise one section, it would be the **Distributed Systems and Networks** explanation.
+I covered scalability, but I would go deeper into:

-- Real-time communication (e.g., WebSockets)
+- **Real-time communication** options (e.g., **WebSockets**)
-- Specific examples of **failover strategies**

-That would make the design more complete and practical.
+- **Fault tolerance and failover** strategies

+This would better show the client how the game could remain stable during outages and spikes.

 ---

-## 5. How did you interpret the user’s needs and implement them into your software design?
-Why is it so important to consider the user’s needs when designing?
-I interpreted the user’s needs by carefully analyzing the requirements:
-- Only one game service instance should run (Singleton pattern)
-- Unique team and game names must be enforced
-- The application must scale across multiple platforms

-It’s important to consider the user’s needs because software should **solve the client’s actual problem**, not just be technically correct.
-If the design doesn’t reflect what the client wants, the final product won’t meet expectations.
+## 🔎 Interpreting and Implementing User Needs

+I carefully mapped user needs into technical features:

+- **Unique game/team names** → Implemented with **Iterator** pattern and collection checks.
+- **Single game instance** → Enforced with the **Singleton** pattern.
+- **Fast rendering performance** → Optimized memory handling for images.
+- **Security** → Used **REST API** with authentication and role-based access.

+Considering user needs is critical because even the best technical design fails if it doesn’t align with user experience and client expectations.

 ---

-## 6. How did you approach designing software?
-What techniques or strategies would you use in the future to analyze and design a similar software application?
-I approached the design using:
-- **Object-Oriented Programming (OOP)** principles
-- **Design patterns** like Singleton and Iterator
-- **Multi-tier architecture** strategies

-In the future, I would continue these practices but also place more emphasis on:
-- **Security by design**
-- **Cloud-native features** (like auto-scaling and containerization)
-- Using diagrams (UML, architecture diagrams) to make the design easier to communicate
+## 🧠 Memory vs. 💾 Storage Management

+In this project, I learned how memory and storage management work together but serve different purposes:

+- **Memory management** focuses on short-term performance.
+For example, *Draw It or Lose It* needed to load and display ~8 MB images rapidly during gameplay, which meant efficient allocation and garbage collection in memory.
+- **Storage management** ensures long-term data organization.
+The game required permanent storage for its large library of images and player records, so a database or file system had to manage that efficiently.

+**In short:** *Memory enables speed*, while *storage provides capacity*—both are essential for balancing performance and reliability.

 ---

+## 🏗️ My Approach to Designing Software

+- **Client–server architecture** with **REST APIs**
+- **Design patterns** (Singleton, Iterator) for efficiency
+- **Secure authentication** with **Dropwizard** (BasicAuth + role-based access)
+- **Cross-platform evaluation** of Linux, Windows, macOS, Android, and iOS

+**Future enhancements:**
+- Leverage **cloud-native** tools (containers, auto-scaling, load balancing)
+- Build **security by design** (encryption, stronger auth than BasicAuth)
+- Use **architecture diagrams** and **UML** to communicate designs more effectively

+---

+## 🗂️ References

+- Oracle.
+(2024). *Memory management in the Java HotSpot™ virtual machine*. https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/
+- Red Hat.
+(2023). *Introduction to Linux operating system*. https://www.redhat.com/en/topics/linux/what-is-linux
+- OWASP Foundation.
+(2023). *Authentication cheat sheet*. https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html
+- GeeksforGeeks.
+(2024). *Difference between memory management and storage management*. https://www.geeksforgeeks.org/difference-between-memory-management-and-storage-management/

+---

-📌 *This journal reflection is part of my portfolio submission for CS 250-12670.*
+> 📌 *This journal reflection is part of my portfolio submission for CS 250 and showcases my ability to design, analyze, and reflect on software development for a real‑world client scenario.*